-An employee requesting a voluntary demotion from a higher-rated position and who is subsequently demoted to the lower-rated position, shall be paid on the increment step appropriate to the employee's continuous service with the Employer.
+An employee requesting a voluntary demotion from a higher-rated position and who is subsequently demoted to the lower-rated position shall be paid on the increment step appropriate to the employee's recognized years of experience (reference Article 52.01 Previous Experience).
 A voluntary demotion shall not change an employee's anniversary date.